 A better way to increase your search engine optimization (SEO) is to include a blog on your website.
 A blog provides variety and life to a photography website.
 Furthermore, both viewers and search engines view blog posts positively.

 However, do not use your blog as an image portfolio; your gallery and About Me page will do that for you already.
 Rather, use it as a venue to tell stories, share new ideas and techniques, review new photographic technology, provide how-to tips, and more.
-The more you are able to provide high quality, high-value content, the more traffic you will begin to see coming to your site and, in time, more new business will begin knocking on your virtual door.
+The more you are able to provide high-quality, high-value content, the more traffic you will begin to see coming to your site and, in time, a more new business will begin knocking on your virtual door.

 6. Increase contrast by using a dark background.